Support a young person to rebuild their life today.

 Yes, we run quarterly training workshops and attendance is compulsory for those currently mentoring.
 These workshops provide great opportunities to up-skill in relevant areas.
 Specific themes could include: Teaching English, working with young people impacted by trauma, setting targets, building independence skills, as well as many other topics affecting asylum-seekers and refugees in the UK.

-Most of the young people we support have a range of needs, however our mentoring project is designed to be holistic and tailored to each young person.
+Most of the young people we support have a range of needs, however our mentoring programme is designed to be holistic and tailored to each young person.
 You and your mentee will set three targets together at the beginning of the relationship.
 Whilst one or two of these will often focus on education and learning English, we encourage mentors to support other targets that relate to confidence and trust building, developing independent living skills, and access to local activities and services.

 The safety of our young people and our mentors is our number one priority.
 Enhanced DBS background checks and references are compulsory for all new mentors.
 All meetings must happen within a public space (a café or library) and be reported on through session feedback forms.
 We have a strict safeguarding policy in place that you will be introduced to at your induction, however your designated safeguarding officer at Hope for the Young will always be available in case of emergencies.